mongodb-labs/terraform-provider-mongodb/README.md

 - [ ] Terraform Resource: move a managed resource from Ops Manager to Cloud Manager (fully online, including backups)
 - [ ] Code quality: integrate with a code coverage service
 - [ ] Terraform: write a test which checks that using a bastion host works as expected
+- [ ] Terraform: manage MMS, AppDB, and AA as system services (when hosts restart, so do these)
+- [ ] Terraform Resource: manage MMS, AppDB, and AA as system services (when hosts restart, so do these, e.g.: SystemD; user permissions)
+- [ ] Terraform Data source: Automation, Monitoring, and Backup agent versions (to allow the provider to upgrade agents)

 NOTE: the list above has not been prioritized.
 Please open a [New Issue](https://github.com/mongodb-labs/terraform-provider-mongodb/issues/new) if you'd like to discuss them or submit new ideas.